7 Polite Ways to Say Thank You in Chinese for Any Situation

-We’ll show you six useful words and phrases to say “thank you” in Chinese, depending on your audience and the situation.
+We’ll show you seven useful words and phrases to say “thank you” in Chinese, depending on your audience and the situation.

 We hope it’s helpful enough to earn your heartfelt thanks!

 - 1. 谢谢 (xiè xiè) — Thank you

 - 2. 感谢 (gǎn xiè) — Many thanks

 - 3. 哪里哪里 (nǎ li nǎ li) — You’re flattering me

 - 4. 麻烦你了 (má fan nǐ le) — Sorry for the trouble

 - 5. 不不 (bù bù) — No, no

 - 6. 你太好啦 (nǐ tài hǎo la) — You’re the best